How to Measure Bra Size

 |US band measurement (inch) convert to band size|

-Subtract your band size (step 1) from your bust size (step 2), for each inch difference, the cup size increases one size, see the following chart:
+Subtract your band measurement (step 1) from your bust measurement (step 2), for each inch difference, the cup size increases one size, see the following chart:

 |US cup size||A||B||C||D||E (DD)||F(DDD)||G(DDDD)||H|

-Note: The cup size calculation starts getting inaccurate at 4 inches larger than your band size.
+Note: The cup size calculation starts getting inaccurate at 4 inches larger than your band measurement.
 If you have pendulous breasts, your measurement will most likely be inaccurate.